JFossey/virgosoft-trade-forge/docs/usage.md

 - **Commission = Trade Value × 0.015**
 - Deducted from the buyer's USD payment
-- Applied automatically on order matching
+- Applied automatically when orders match
-- Shown in order history
+- Shown in your order history

 **Example:**
 - Trade: 2 BTC at $60,000 = $120,000
 - Commission: $120,000 × 0.015 = $1,800
 - Buyer pays: $121,800 total
-- Seller receives: BTC proceeds (commission already taken from buyer)
+- Seller receives BTC proceeds (commission already taken from buyer)

 ---

-## Tips for Testing

-1. **Use Multiple Accounts** - Login with different test accounts in separate browsers to simulate real trading
-   - User 1 has smaller balance, good for testing insufficient funds
-   - User 2 has medium balance, good for typical trading
-   - User 3 has large balance, good for high-volume testing
-2. **Try Different Prices** - Create orders at various price points to test matching logic
-3. **Watch Real-Time Updates** - Keep multiple windows open to see instant updates
-4. **Test Order Cancellation** - Cancel orders and verify funds are released correctly
-5. **Check Balance Safety** - Try to place orders exceeding your balance to test validation

----

-## Example Trading Scenario

-To see order matching in action:

-1. **Login as User 1** (`user1@example.com`)
-   - Create a BUY order: 1 BTC at $50,000

-2. **Login as User 2** (`user2@example.com`) in another browser
-   - Create a SELL order: 1 BTC at $50,000 or less

-3. **Watch both accounts** - The orders will match immediately and both users will see:
-   - Updated balances
-   - Order status changed to "Filled"
-   - Real-time notification of the match

----

 ## Troubleshooting

-### Order Not Matching
-- Verify there's a counter-order at an acceptable price
-- Buy orders match with sells at ≤ buy price
-- Sell orders match with buys at ≥ sell price

 ### Real-Time Updates Not Working

-- Check Pusher credentials in `.env`
+- Verify Pusher credentials in `.env`
-- Check browser console for connection errors
+- Check browser console for WebSocket connection errors

-### Insufficient Balance Error
-- Check your available USD balance (excludes locked funds)
-- Check your available assets (excludes locked amounts)
-- Remember to account for 1.5% commission
+- Ensure your queues are being processed using the `sync` driver